-Intensive Training and Practice (ITaP) is a focused component of Initial Teacher Education (ITE) designed to deepen trainees’ understanding of evidence-based teaching principles and their application in professional practice.
-It involves trainees completing activities that include observation, critical analysis and practice application in school, as well as studying the underpinning theory and research.
-In doing so trainees link theory to practice and begin to foster long-term improvements in teaching that they can adapt to various contexts, ensuring a sustained and transferable impact on their professional development.
+Intensive Training and Practice (ITaP) is a focused component of Initial Teacher Education (ITE) designed to deepen beginning teachers’ understanding of evidence-based teaching principles and their application in professional practice.
+It involves beginning teachers observing, applying and analysing practice in school, as well as studying the underpinning theory and research in the university.
+In doing so they will be able to link theory and practice and begin to foster effective approaches to enhance their teaching that they can adapt to a variety of contexts.

 The PGCE (Primary) Programme has five ITaP themes:

-Each theme lasts for four days and one day of the Adaptive Teaching ITaP theme takes place in School Placement 1.
-On this day the trainees should complete the following activities
+Each theme lasts for four days and beginning teachers spend this time split between university and a school.
+One day of the Adaptive Teaching ITaP theme takes place in School Placement 1.
+On this day the beginning teachers should complete the following activities.

 Activity 1: Observation

-Trainees should observe a lesson and write down all the adaptive teaching strategies they notice.
-They should make a note of why/what the purposes of the adaptive teaching strategies and how effective they were.
+Beginning teachers should observe a lesson and write down all the adaptive teaching strategies they notice.
+They should make a note of the purposes of the adaptive teaching strategies and how effective they were.

 Activity 2: Shadowing a child

-With the guidance of the CM, trainees should choose a child to shadow for the remaining lessons of the day.
-Trainees should observe:
+With the guidance of the mentor, the beginning teacher should choose a child to shadow for the remaining lessons of the day.
+They should observe:

 Activity 3: Interviewing a TA or LSA

-Please note: The activities above must occupy the trainee for the entire day.
+Please note: The activities above must occupy the beginning teacher for the entire day.
 They are therefore not expected to undertake any thing else.

 Activity 4: The Weekly Review